wireservice/csvkit/docs/install.rst

 .. note::

     Need more speed?
-If you're running Python 2.6 or 2.7 you can :code:`pip install cdecimal` for a significant speed boost.
+If you're running Python 2.7 you can :code:`pip install cdecimal` for a significant speed boost.
 This isn't installed automatically because it can create additional complications.

 Developers
 ==========